tomrcc/astro-monorepo-demo/README.md

 # Astro CloudCannon Monorepo Demo

 Demonstrating how to set up a monorepo of two Astro sites in CloudCannon.
+The following build config must be added to make each site work in `site settings` / `builds` / `configuration`.

 ## Site One build config